howallworks/theoryofeverything/docs/Papers/TermTime.en.md

 Let's estimate the correction factor:
 $F(v) = \sqrt{1 - \frac{v^2}{c^2}}$, where $v\approx\text{370 km/s}$ (the speed of the Sun relative to the zero shift of cosmic microwave background radiation (zero dipole anisotropy)).
 Then $F\approx\text{0.99999923838}$

-That is, for example, the approximate difference between the year on Earth and in the ImFR with the same external conditions:
+That is, for example, the approximate difference between the year on Sun and in the ImFR with the same external conditions:
-$\text{1 year on Earth in seconds}=365 ⋅ 24 ⋅ 60 ⋅ 60=31536000$ and $\text{1 year in ImFR in seconds}\approx365 ⋅ 24 ⋅ 60 ⋅ 60/0.99999923838\approx31536000/0.99999923838 \approx 31536024.0185$
+$\text{1 year on Sun in seconds}=365 ⋅ 24 ⋅ 60 ⋅ 60=31536000$ and $\text{1 year in ImFR in seconds}\approx365 ⋅ 24 ⋅ 60 ⋅ 60/0.99999923838\approx31536000/0.99999923838 \approx 31536024.0185$

 In total, the difference accumulates in about 24 seconds per year.

-Such a small difference well explains why the theory of relativity works well when the reference point is the Earth.
+Such a small difference well explains why the theory of relativity works well when the reference frame is the Earth.
 Although with some errors, but the Earth is very close to the ImFR.
 And when calculations concern relativistic speeds, a small error is obtained.

 To reduce the error of the correction factor, it is necessary to calculate it not for the Sun, but for the Earth and take into account the effects of gravity.